difiore/Intro_to_R_Reader/_book/index.md

 5. Functions and Scripting
 6. More Complicated Analyses

-The middle section of the course then focuses on communicating your results and methodologies, and introduces Git and Latex (as well as R Markdown) in order to improve your collaboration skills.
+The middle section of the course then focuses on communicating your results and methodologies, and introduces ways to communicate with code in order to improve your collaboration skills.
 The units comprising this section include:

 7. Achieving Graphical Excellence
 8. Playing Nicely with Others (Communicating With Code)

-The end of the course then covers topics which I have found to be more specialized, and - while important - not as common in day-to-day data analyses.
-We also finish with a brief introduction to machine learning techniques, to give you the basic knowledge to be familiar with the future of statistical analyses.
+The end of the course then covers topics which I have found to be more specialized, and - while important - not as universally applicable to every project.
 This section includes the units:

 9. Working with Text
 10. Dates and Times
 11. Specialized Applications
-12. Machine Learning

 The backmatter of the reader then concerns how to get help outside of this book, containing both links to useful resources and some frequently asked questions.
 The two units in this section are:

-13. Useful Resources
+12. Useful Resources
-14. FAQ
+13. FAQ

 ## Other Sources
 If this introduction isn't quite your style, I'd highly recommend Garrett Grolemund and Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/index.html), as well as Wickham's [Advanced R](https://adv-r.hadley.nz/index.html).
-Many other useful resources can be found in Chapter 13, at the end of this book.
+Many other useful resources can be found in Chapter 12, at the end of this book.